pratham-kundan/rsocket-grpc-benchmark/README.md

 ### Benchmarks

 (Change server host and port in application.properties.
-Class under benchmark can be changed in teh respective runner classes )
+Class under benchmark can be changed in the respective runner classes)

 To run the benchmark for RSockets use:
 `./gradlew :rsocket-client:runBm`